 Believe it or not, the majority of our globetrotters travel solo.
 I started my career as a single globetrotter and have made lifelong friendships born from hours upon hours of conversations in the saddle.
 Once you’ve completed one horse riding holiday as a single traveller, you’ll realise that it’s an absolute cinch and you’ll be signing up for the next ride (as a single) in a heartbeat.
 Here is why:

 You can pick the travel dates that fit within your holiday schedule rather than co-ordinating with a friend.

-Typically when travelling alone, you’re in the position to meet more people and get out of your comfort-zone than if you were travelling with a friend or partner.
+Typically when travelling alone, you’re in a better position to meet more people and get out of your comfort zone than if you were travelling with a friend or partner.

 THE PEOPLE YOU MEET

-The wonderful part of a horse riding holiday, is more often than not, everyone on the ride is a single traveller.
+The wonderful part of a horse riding holiday is more often than not, everyone on the ride is a single traveller.
 I’ve been on rides where we’ve had riders from all over the world – Germany to England to France to Canada.
 You’ll meet like-minded folk who all share a common love of horses and travelling.
-You’ll enjoy endless hours of swapping riding stories around the campfire, that would normally bore a non-horse enthusiast to tears.
+You’ll enjoy endless hours of swapping riding stories around the campfire that would bore a non-horse person to tears.

 WE MAKE IT EASY

 From the get-go, we make it super easy and hassle-free to be a solo globetrotter.
 If you’re going to a foreign country, we make sure that one of our representatives is at the airport with your name on a sign (yep – you’ll feel famous) to collect you, take you to an ATM to get the local currency and drive you back to your hotel.